Danielle Shannon, LCSW

 Nowadays, Eva supports folks reckoning with Covid Life and healing from trauma.
 They also work with other well-intentioned white people to recognize and unlearn racism.
 Eva is currently completing supervision hours in order to transition from Licensed Social Worker into a Licensed Clinical Social Worker.
 Learn more about Eva by visiting Psychology Today.

-Eva is jazzed to be co-creating Web Healing Collective with their childhood friend, Danielle.
 Eva currently offers individual therapy, online education as well as consulting with businesses.
+For therapy clients, Eva charges $150/50min session with exceptions for insurance reimbursement rates and sliding-scale clients.
 Contact us if you’d like to work with Eva!